Research Interests

 Adriana's bat project expanded into an investigation of the biogeography of sodium availability in keystone resources (fig [Ficus] fruits) throughout the Neotropics.
 For the project, Adriana obtained dried fruit specimens from herbaria, curated from collections across Central and South America (Bravo & Harms 2017).
 Our observations concerning orders-of-magnitude differences among sites in sodium availability to frugivores, as well as the widespread geographic patterning of extremely low-sodium fruits, cause me to think of sodium as a "keystone element" in community ecology: it is disproportionately important to consumers – far beyond its often meager availability to them.

 In addition to his aforementioned work on the sodium-relationships between plants and their substrates, Luis also studied several aspects of the sodium-relationships between plants and their herbivores.
-For example, he designed hydroponic methods to relatively precisely produce sunflower host plants of varying levels of saltiness and then asked how the bordered patch butterfly (Chlosyne lacinia [Nymphalidae]) responded (for an overview of the natural history of this extraordinary species, see Phelps et al. 2023).
-One dramatic consequence of low-sodium diets was sibling cannibalism among these otherwise herbivorous caterpillars (Santiago-Rosario et al. 2023).
+For example, he designed hydroponic methods to relatively precisely produce sunflower host plants of varying levels of saltiness to ask how the bordered patch butterfly (Chlosyne lacinia [Nymphalidae]) responded behaviorally and physiologically.
+(For an overview of the natural history of this extraordinary species, see Phelps et al. 2023).
+Later, he compared and contrasted the physiological results with simliar experiments on three additional butterfly species (Santiago-Rosario et al. 2024).
+One dramatic behavioral consequence of C. lacinia's hydroponically-manipulated low-sodium diets was sibling cannibalism among these otherwise herbivorous caterpillars (Santiago-Rosario et al. 2023).

 Soil-Borne Plant Resources Shape Diversity, Dynamics & Structure of Forests Worldwide